nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/README.md

-# TA Lesson Creation Contest - INFO 7390 Advances in Data Sciences and Architecture (The Art and Science of Data)
+# TA Lesson Creation Contest - INFO 6205 Program Structure and Algorithms

-In order to be considered for a TA for INFO 7390 Advances in Data Sciences and Architecture (The Art and Science of Data) in Fall 2023 you must:
+In order to be considered for a TA for INFO 6205 Program Structure and Algorithms in Fall 2023 you must:

 * Be a current MGEN or MSIS student
 * Not on Co-op
 * Have a 3.5 or better GPA
-* Have taken the course INFO 7390 before with an A- or better grade
+* Have taken the course INFO 6205 before with an A- or better grade
 * Submit a sample of your teaching, critical thinking, and communication skills by creating a lesson for the course.
 * Brownie points if you have taken the course from me in the past.